 “Angus McWetboy” first appeared during his stint at the University of Waterloo, where he published a surreal e-mail newsletter for the history graduate student association in which “Angus” was a recurring character.
 The name meant nothing in particular, just a few syllables that sounded funny to him at the time.
 “Angus” was a madman who obsessed about imported cheese products from faraway places, and the insect pests that infiltrated his stocks (cheese weevils, Tajikistan—made no sense).
 Most of his fellow students didn’t get the joke, and begged him to tone down the lunatic tone of the newsletter before it got them into trouble with their professors.

 Later on, it seemed unique and meaningless enough to use as a user name and as a domain name for his home page, which lived at mcwetboy.com from 2001 to 2011.

-For various reasons, the text of this website — the blog entries and some of the articles — is not available under a Creative Commons licence.
-Please ask my permission before copying, distributing, reprinting or otherwise making use of the text beyond what is generally allowed under the fair use doctrine.
-I take a liberal approach to fair use.
+The text and photography on this website is subject to copyright.
+Please ask Jonathan’s permission before copying, distributing, reprinting or otherwise making use of the text beyond what is generally allowed under the fair use doctrine.
+He takes a liberal approach to fair use.
 Which is to say: by all means link to a blog post or article, and feel free to quote excerpts.
 But don’t reproduce the whole thing.
-(You can link to it, you know.)